 Research and Clinical Trials

-T-Cell Therapy for Recurrent/Refractory Neuroblastoma (ENCIT-01)
+T-Cell Immunotherapy for Neuroblastoma (ENCIT-01)

 Seattle Children’s doctors and researchers are leading efforts to better treat neuroblastoma in children and adolescents by boosting the immune system with immunotherapy.